 - Inability to drop the habit of taking DMT

-- Spending unnecessary or excess time and resources to use the drug
+- Spending unnecessary or excess time and resources to use DMT

-- Neglecting personal well-being and obligations for use
+- Neglecting personal well-being and obligations to use DMT

-- Abandoning work and relationships in exchange for craving of the drug
+- Abandoning work and relationships in exchange for using DMT

-The only time that there is a threat of an overdose is if the drug is injected inside the body at a significantly large dose above 60mg.
-Despite long-term use, inhalation and taking Dimethyltryptamine orally can consume only minimum amounts and can manifest through physiological symptoms.
+The only time that there is a threat of an overdose is if the DMT is injected inside the body at a significantly large dose above 60 mg.
+Long-term use can also manifest through psychological symptoms.

 Treatment for DMT is not FDA-approved since the drug cannot be thoroughly studied.
-However, for those who are dependent on it, there are effective ways of treating chronic drug use:
+However, for those who are dependent on it, there are effective ways of treating chronic drug use and abuse.

-Drug abuse can be a daily struggle so recovering users/addicts need all the support that they can get.
-Counseling is one-on-one discussions held with both the patient and his/her peers and family to identify the factors leading up to taking drugs habitually.
+Drug abuse can be a daily struggle so recovering users need all the support that they can get.
+Counseling is held with both DMT users and potentially their families to identify the factors leading up to taking drugs habitually.

 Cognitive/Dialectical Behavioral Therapy